learn-co-curriculum/react-hooks-component-props-mini-project/README.md

 Make an `Article` component as a child of `ArticleList`.
 It should return:

 - an `<article>` element, with the following elements inside:
-  - an `<h3>` element displaying the _title_ of the article, passed as a prop
+  - an `<h3>` element displaying the title of the article, passed as a prop called `title`
-  - a `<small>` element displaying the _date_ of the article, passed as a prop
+  - a `<small>` element displaying the date of the article, passed as a prop called `date`
-    - a _default value_ of "January 1, 1970" should be used if no date is passed as a prop
+    - a _default value_ of "January 1, 1970" should be used if no date is passed
+      as a prop
-  - a `<p>` element displaying the _preview_ of the article, passed as a prop
+  - a `<p>` element displaying the preview of the article, passed as a prop called `preview`

 ### Bonus Feature: 'Minutes to Read'

 You'll notice in the original [Overreacted](https://overreacted.io/) site, there's a 'minutes to read' indicator next to each article.

 If the article takes less than 30 minutes to read: